 Minoring in Biology

-A minor in biology requires 16 hours of Biology courses.
+A minor in biology requires 18 hours of Biology courses.
+All minors must complete BIO 150, BIO 150L, BIO 160, BIO 160L and at least one 300-level lab or field course (3 h lecture and 1 h lab or 4 h integrated lecture and lab class).
+No more than 4 hours in the minor can be fulfilled with biology research courses.
+BIO minors may not count BIO 399 as hours in the minor.
 A minimum overall GPA of 2.0 must be earned on all Wake Forest biology courses taken to complete a minor.
 The requirements for the minor are those that are in effect at the time of the declaration of the minor, since the curriculum and the departmental requirements may change slightly during the student’s period of residence.
 A minimum of 8 hours must be taken at Wake Forest.

 No more than two online courses will be accepted for credit towards the Biology major.
 No online course credit will be accepted for laboratory courses.
 Credit for online courses will only be given for courses taken at institutions from which we normally accept transfer credits.
 These institutions must be accredited by one the six regional accreditation agencies: The Middle States Association of College and Schools, The New England Association of Schools & Colleges, the North Central Association of Colleges and Schools, The Northwest Association of Schools and Colleges, the Southern Association of Colleges and Schools, and the Western Association of Colleges and Schools.